thijoubert/chulapa/collections/_posts/2022-03-29-Identify-who-accessed-to-external-tenants.md

 <br/>
-# A first answer with Azure AD Sign In Log
+# A first look at Azure AD Sign-In Logs
 With the **advent of cross-tenant access and new policies for collaboration with external tenants** (via Inbound and Outbound settings), Microsoft has brought this issue back into the spotlight.

 In the Azure AD Sign In Logs, **more information has recently appeared**: